v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadataimport-findfield-method.md

 ms.assetid: 38cd4e16-fbb2-471c-aa73-ac51a1931ad2
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 1baee71b5b8575f51eb54fbc8a037a5dddd24500
+ms.openlocfilehash: 842d6c0deb90bc45cb59454fb30fcc3544d742f1
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782523"
+ms.locfileid: "74437942"
 ---
 # <a name="imetadataimportfindfield-method"></a>IMetaDataImport::FindField — Metoda
-Pobiera wskaźnik do FieldDef tokenu dla pola, który jest ujęty w określonym <xref:System.Type> i ma określoną sygnaturą nazwy i metadane.
+Gets a pointer to the FieldDef token for the field that is enclosed by the specified <xref:System.Type> and that has the specified name and metadata signature.

 ## <a name="syntax"></a>Składnia